 The assessed courses are Algebra I, English 10, Biology, and American Government.
-Students must meet the assessment requirements in each course to earn a Maryland high school diploma.
+Students must meet the assessment requirements in each course to earn a Maryland High School Diploma.
 The assessments ensure that graduates have mastered the basic skills needed to succeed after high school.
 To measure student achievement of Maryland's College and Career-Ready Standards, Maryland has implemented the Partnership for Assessment of Readiness for College and Careers (PARCC) assessment in English 10 and Algebra I. Because of the transition to the PARCC assessments, students who have taken the corresponding Algebra I and English 10 courses prior to the 2016-17 school year are not required to achieve a passing score on the PARCC assessments.
-Maryland-designed High School Assessments (HSA) in Government and Biology will continue to be administered during and after the transition.
+During the 2017-18 school year, the Maryland-designed High School Assessment (HSA) in Biology is being replaced by an integrated science assessment.
+Students are not required to achieve a passing score on the new assessment or Biology assessment during the transition.
+The HSA in Government will continue to be administered during and after the transition.

 The skills and knowledge necessary to demonstrate understanding of each course's content are embedded in the Howard County Public School System (HCPSS) curriculum.
-The four courses associated with the assessments are typically taken during freshman and sophomore years.
+The courses associated with the English 10, Algebra I, and Government assessments are typically taken during freshman and sophomore years.
+Since the new science assessment will include ideas from each of the three science disciplines (Earth/Space Science, Life Science, and Physical Science students will participate in the assessment during the spring of their third science course.

-Course Tester Status Assessment Requirement Enrolled in Algebra I for the first time beginning in Fall 2015 Participate in PARCC Algebra I Algebra I Completed Algebra I prior to the Fall of 2015 Recive a score for Algebra 1 PARCC or Algebra I HSA Enrolled in Algebra I after the 2015-16 school year Pass Algebra I PARCC Enrolled in English 10 for the first time beginning in Fall 2015 Participate in PARCC English 10 English 10 Completed English 10 prior to the Fall of 2015 Recive a score for English 10 PARCC or English 10 HSA Enrolled in English 10 after the 2015-16 school year Pass English 10 PARCC Biology Enrolled in or previously taken Biology Pass Biology HSA American Entered 9th Grade prior to the 2013-14 school year Recive a score for Government HSA Government Entered 9th Grade in or after the 2013-14 school year Pass Government HSA
+Course Tester Status Assessment Requirement Enrolled in Algebra I course prior to the 2016-17 school year Score for Algebra PARCC or Algebra I HSA Algebra I Enrolled in Algebra I course for the first time during the 2016-17 school year Pass Algebra I PARCC Enrolled in English 10 course prior to the 2016-17 school year Score for English 10 PARCC or English 10 HSA English 10 Enrolled in English 10 course for the first time during the 2016-17 school year Pass English 10 PARCC Biology/ Completed Biology course during or prior to the 2016-17 school year Pass Biology HSA or participate during the 2016-17 school year Science Completed Biology course after the 2016-17 school year Participation in Maryland Integrated Science Assessment (after designated courses) Government Entered Grade 9 prior to the 2013-14 school year None Government Entered Grade 9 in or after the 2013-14 school year Pass Government HSA